This guide will give you some ideas for places to start gathering information about ASTM Standards.

 Organized in 1898, ASTM International ... one of the largest voluntary standards development systems in the world ... provides a forum ... to write standards for materials, products, systems, and services ... excerpt from foreword

-To locate an ASTM International Standard at the Science and Engineering Library (SEL) from the available print collection, retrieve the Library of Congress call number and location for the Annual Book of ASTM Standards by searching the title in the On-Line Public Access Catalog (OPAC).
-The 2008 edition is shelved in the Reference Collection under call number: SCI REF TA 401 A653, with earlier editions (1999,1994) in the Five College Depository.
-All Subject Index, Alphanumeric Lists (Section 00 Vol. 00.01) are shelved in Science and Engineering Library Reference.
-To locate a specific standard click on the IDENTIFYING STANDARDS tab above.
+We also have ASTM standards in print until 2008.
+The 2008 edition is shelved in the Reference Collection in the Science and Engineering Library at call number: SCI REF TA 401 A653, with earlier editions (1999,1994) in the Five College Depository.
+The 2004, 1999, and 1994 Subject Index, Alphanumeric Lists (Section 00 Vol. 00.01) are shelved in the Science and Engineering Library Reference Collection.
 A brief overview of ASTM International is included in the forward of the set .